Tea Gardens NSW: Things to Do, Where to Eat and Stay

 Planning a stay?

-Located along the picturesque banks of the Myall River, Tea Gardens is a charming and friendly little town that serves as an idyllic and tranquil getaway for visitors seeking a break from busy city life.
+Located along the picturesque banks of the Myall River, Tea Gardens is a friendly little town that serves as an idyllic and tranquil getaway for visitors seeking a break from busy city life.
 Surrounded by water, parks and spectacular views, Tea Gardens is worth a visit for a day trip, short stay or longer holiday.

 Best Things to Do in Tea Gardens

-Galleries in the Gardens
+Galleries in the Garden

 Tea Gardens Foreshore Walk